Codeinwp/wp-maintenance-mode/readme.txt

 == Changelog ==
+= 1.8.1 =
+* Add option for value of robots meta tag
+* Add option for optional admin login

 = 1.8.0 =
 * Include all scripts in backend via function
 * Update datepicker and countdown js